xGamma-in/.github/profile/README.md

 # [xGamma.in](https://xgamma.in/)

-A curated list of repositories made by **Alwin T** and **Pranav K Bhaskar** as part of an initiative to create amazing products 100% in public and open-sourced.
+A curated list of repositories made by us as part of an initiative to create amazing products 100% in public and open-sourced.

 ## Contributing